 The stocking size is normally determined by shoe size.
 Since support stockings are not prescribed, they are best suited for those without any previous venous problems.
 They are not a clinical medical product.

 Compression therapy for patients with edemaThose with venous system impairment have vein pressure that rises, causing watery blood components to leak into the tissues, the ankles and can cause legs to swell up.
 The edema patient's impaired lymphatic system has to work even harder to transport the fluid in the tissues back to the heart.

 To ensure the best possible support to maintain the results of lymphatic drainage, mediven® flat-knit compression garments are worn regularly to ensure efficacy.

 In summer, swelling and water accumulation are a greater

 risk.
 At high temperatures, the superficial veins widen so that blood can

 release more heat through the increased surface area to cool the body down.

-Biopsies that were taken from healthy individuals and from patients with edema and venous ulcers before and four weeks after compression therapy, show significantly higher levels of the TJ molecules mRNA, CLDN-1, CLDN-5 and protein after four weeks.
+Biopsies that were taken from healthy individuals and patients with edema and venous ulcers before and four weeks after compression therapy, show significantly higher levels of the TJ molecules mRNA, CLDN-1, CLDN-5, and protein after four weeks.